-On Day One of my Bruce hike, I had hoped to reach Welland.
-Pretty quickly I realised how unrealistic that was.
-But today it would surely be possible?
-Again, no. As I had to wade through more and more snow – a never-ending supply of snow – it became apparent that for the second time that I just wasn’t going to make it that far.
-I examined the map for the next parking area to make it easier to pick up the trail in the future.
+As I had waded through more and more snow – a never-ending supply of snow – it became apparent that I was not going to cover a great distance today.
+I examined the map for the next parking area to make it easier to pick up the trail next time.
 There were three parking options all grouped together about 3km away, but I was exhausted.
 Even 3km seemed difficult.
 I was about 1km-2km away from a supposedly haunted tunnel (aptly named “The Screaming Tunnel”).
 Surely anything less than making it that far would be

-It wasn’t just the depth of the snow.
-There were slippery steps that you couldn’t see under the snow.
-There were bits of trail that had been boggy, were now frozen over with thin ice, hidden by a layer of snow.
-I would take a step, the ice would collapse, and I would fall knee deep and winded into a hole.
+There were slippery stone steps hidden beneath the snow.
+There were bits of trail that had been boggy, but were now frozen over with thin ice, also hidden by a layer of snow.
+Sometimes I would step on these hidden traps, the ice would collapse, and I would fall literally knee-deep into the water, winded by the impact.
 It was a hell of an effort to climb back to my feet after this happened for the third time.
-At one point, I passed a drain of some kind.
-It had a grate over it, but the gaps in the grate were wide enough that your leg could easily fall through.
-Luckily it was exposed enough that I saw it.
+It was hazardous.
+I came across a drain whose cover had wide enough grates that you could easily lose a leg through it.
+It was only partly visible under the show.

 (Article continues below image)

 At this point, let’s take a little breather so that you get a break from what may sound like incessant complaining.
 I’m not complaining.
-It is merely a coincidence that it sounds exactly like complaining.
-Allow me to explain.
-Yes, this was an arduous hike and I would have loved to have made more progress, but the overall challenge of these hikes is exciting and I am sure I will get better as I get fitter.
-Let’s continue…
+It just happens to sound an awful lot like complaining.
+This was an arduous hike, but it was enjoyable in its own way.
+And I’ll get fitter.
+Right?
+RIGHT?!

 A large pedestrian bridge crosses a stretch of The QEW highway that I would have driven under an hour or two ago.
 This bridge marks 10km from the beginning of The Bruce Trail and about 3km of progress made today.
 The bridge was free of snow, perhaps from the rising heat of passing vehicles or from the lateral direction of blowing wind.
-My legs felt like they were floating, such
+It felt so good to be out of the snow.
+My legs felt like they were floating on air.

 A short distance later the trail turns to the right, through The Screaming Tunnel.
 A number of different interpretations of a ghost story surround the local name for this tunnel, which allows you to cross beneath The CN railway tracks.
 Some say that a young girl was set alight and ran for these tunnels screaming before her death.
 Another story tells of an unhinged woman who was hated by neighbours.
 After frequent quarrels and fights, she would travel to the tunnel at night to scream in her madness.
 If you stand in the tunnel at night and strike a match, the screams of the ghost will fill the air and a whoosh of wind will extinguish the flame.

-The Bruce Guide warns that the tunnel is often filled with ice during winter, and so it was to be.
-A culvert ejects water in to the tunnel and in these cold conditions it was completely frozen.
-The ice was fairly uneven and there was snow in places, which afforded me enough grip to make it through unscathed.
+The Bruce Guide warns that the tunnel is often filled with ice during winter, and it sure was!
+The culvert pictured ejects water that runs into the tunnel which was completely frozen in these sub-zero temperatures.
+It was uneven and had a sprinkling of snow which afforded me enough grip to make it through unscathed.
 At the other end of the tunnel, I turned left onto Warner Road.

 After around 1.5km, the trail turns right off Warner Road onto the edge of some property.
-After this, it will enter
+It then enters

 Sitting still for a while felt good, but it did allow the cold to take hold for the first time, so I didn’t stay long.
 Walking back was very slow going and I was pretty much dragging my left leg by the time I got back to the car.
 I didn’t pass a single person on this section of trail, although there were several more cars parked on the side of the road once I had returned.
 Most people were in Firemen’s Park sledging or snowboarding down the slopes.

-It will be a disaster if I don’t get to Welland next time!
+It will be a disaster if I don’t get to The Welland Canal next time!